 That’s great!
 Children are learning tremendously while playing.
 When they play, they are learning many skills such as analytical skills, persuasion skills, social skills and problem solving.
 More information on the importance of play can be found in an article written by Professor Peter Gray.

 There really is no typical day in Sudbury.
-Some days, a student might be laser-focused on a project.
-Other days, that same student might engage in various activities.
-It all depends on what the student is interested in.
-Students and staff can be found everywhere talking, laughing, playing and working.
-Throughout the day, there are children at the computers, some eating lunch, some in a class, some in the art room and some playing a board game or working on a puzzle.
-Often groups of students organize a game of tag or an impromptu talent show, while one student is making a video, one is playing music on the keyboard, one is working on their math and another is catching bugs in the grass.
-Each day is rich with opportunity that is only limited by the students’ imagination and interests.
+Some days, a child might be laser-focused on a project.
+Other days, that same child might engage in various activities.
+It all depends on what the child is interested in.
+Children and staff can be found everywhere talking, laughing, playing and working.
+Throughout the day, there are children at the computers, some eating lunch, some drawing and some playing a board game or working on a puzzle.
+Often groups of children organize a game of tag or an impromptu talent show, while one kid is reading, one is playing music on the keyboard, and another is catching bugs in the grass.
+Each day is rich with opportunity that is only limited by the children’s imagination and interests.

 We do not evaluate children.
 In Sudbury, we empower children to pursue their passion and live out their potential.
 Therefore we believe that the child’s own pace of learning is most important.
 Instead of comparing children with others and giving tests and exams to make sure they achieve certain skills and knowledge at a certain stage, we focus on the improvement that each child makes, and celebrate their effort to learn.